mhishambakr/cakepals/README.md

 offerings nearby, create a member account and place a baking order.
 Bakers receive orders, bake and hand over ready products at the agreed collection time.

-The API is deployed to AWS and you can test it on http://ec2-54-221-184-130.compute-1.amazonaws.com:8000/

-check the API documentation here: https://documenter.getpostman.com/view/16007462/2s93CHuavE